-Click on the thumbnails below to see larger images, or scroll through using the left & right arrrows, or hit the "play" button (the right-pointing triangle) to start the slideshow.
+Click on the thumbnails below to see larger images.
 Please do not steal these images.
 If you wish to copy these images, show these images on your own website or link to mine, please ask permission first.
 Please let me know if your name is incorrect and/or you want a link to your website at your name, and I will fix it.

 What makes this ink different from standard tattoo inks, not to mention safer, is a polymer microsphere delivery vehicle.
 These are microscopic beads that encases the dye molecules.
 The technical name of this synthetic polymer is Polymethylmethacrylate, or PMMA for short.
 PMMA was developed for use as a shatterproof replacement for glass.
 For over 30 years polymethylmethacrylate (PMMA) has been used in orthopedic surgery to fix prosthetic components.
 PMMA has been used since the early 1930's in familiar procedures such as dental prostheses, bone repair, eye lenses, orthopedics and in pacemakers, and since 1947, when the first hip prosthesis was introduced.
 More recently, PMMA has been used in treatment for erasing facial wrinkles and intraocular lens implants, used to replace natural or cataract lenses of the eye.
 Many scientific articles on bone repair have mention the chemical inertness and biocompatibility of PMMA.
 Those in the tattooing and piercing industry would recognize this material as the same one that goes under brand names of Lucite and others, which is often used in plugs and other body jewelry, which is well known for its biocompatibility.